denten-books/plain-text/3-format.md

 a specific range of vision.
 Readers falling outside of these normalized ranges are prevented from accessing the text in the manner specified.
 The book further affords abilities like highlighting and the taking of notes.
-Empty space on a page around the text facilitates marginalia.
+Empty space on page around the text facilitates marginalia.
 For the highlighter or the pen to function well the printing medium must be made of a porous material, and not, for example, plastic, which would make marking the page difficult while affording other capabilities, like reading under